chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

 4. Provide the three environment variables above to the Streamlit process.

 With these values set, feedback submissions append JSON lines directly to the Azure append blob.
-If the configuration is missing or invalid, the app saves feedback locally to `feedback_log.ndjson` so you can troubleshoot without data loss.
+If the configuration is missing the app stores feedback locally.
+If the configuration is present but invalid, the write fails so you can spot and correct the Azure issue immediately (no local backup is written).

 ### Integration Test (Optional)